JimDesu/basis-lang/README.md

 :<Int x, Int 'r>{ r <- x * 2 }
 ```

 This is an eagerly-evaluated, pure callback — no defining-frame state is captured; the body's only inputs are its declared parameters.
-Command literals have no ceiling beyond the ordinary object lifecycle.
+Command literals reference no frame state, so nothing pins them: like every command value they live in slots (§8.5), passing and returning freely.

 ### 8.3 Lambda